thinknathan/Foundation-for-Sage/README.md

 Sage documentation is available at [https://roots.io/sage/docs/](https://roots.io/sage/docs/).

-## New Additions
+## New Additions in this Fork

-* Based on Zurb's Foundation
+### Structure
-* Custom SASS organization following Atomic Design principles
+* Custom SASS file structure following [Atomic Design](https://www.smashingmagazine.com/2013/08/other-interface-atomic-design-sass/) principles
+* SASS file structure that loads pieces of Zurb's Foundation, allowing you to easily remove chunks of CSS you're not using

+### Tasks
-* `gulp --production` will strip unused CSS
+* `gulp uncss` will strip unused CSS
-* `gulp --production` will add inline critical CSS to the header
+* `gulp critical` will add inline critical CSS to the header (Requires you to save a post in Wordpress to produce the sitemap used in this process.)
+* Include Google Fonts in `assets/manifest.json` to auto download and include them in fonts.css (If not using this feature, remove fonts.css from being loaded in lib/setup.php)

+### Popular WP Plugin Integration
+* Includes SASS styles for Gravity Forms to allow easy styling
+* Formats Yoast SEO Breadcrumbs to use Foundation styles

+### Popular JS Plugin Integration
+* Includes Slick.js styles
+* Includes Magnific popup styles

+### Opinionated Changes
 * CSS is loaded async with loadCSS
 * Small blocks of CSS can be inlined in the header
-* Open-source icons included as embedded SVG
-* Include Google Fonts in `assets/manifest.json` to auto download and include them
 * Uses webfont observer to show system fonts until webfonts are loaded
 * Small blocks of JS can be inlined in the footer and header
 * Custom login page styles
-* Support Yoast SEO Breadcrumbs & formats them to be Foundation-compatible
-* Auto-output images with srcset and lazyloading with Lazysizes
+* Functions to output images or background images with srcset and lazyloading via Lazysizes JS
-* Simpler default tinyMCE
+* Simpler default controls for tinyMCE editor
-* Gravity Forms integration and SASS